Matthewmads/arduino_intro/README.md

 void loop()
 {
   int sensorValue = analogRead(A0);
-  // Turn off the display:
-  lcd.setCursor(0,0);
+  // Move the cursor back to the beginning to replace existing text lcd.setCursor(0,0);
   lcd.print("Sensor Value:");
-  lcd.setCursor(0,1);
+  // Move the cursor to the second line lcd.setCursor(0,1);
   lcd.print(String(sensorValue) + "           ");
   delay(500);
  }

 ```